 A Greek-speaking reader of the early Gospel accounts would read Matthew 16 (not that there were chapter designations at that time) and understand that Jesus was referring to Peter as the rock.
 What neither he nor the writers could anticipate was that after 1500 years there would be a Protestant Reformation, and that after that there would be people who no longer accepted the authority of the Pope.
 Protestants can't handle that Jesus, in the New Testament, explicitly laid the Church on Peter the Rock, because that would mean they are disobedient to Jesus Himself.
 And so they have come up with this innovation, unheard of when Europe was Catholic, that Peter was a pebble, and the “rock” being referred to was his “statement of faith,” two verses prior.
 If we translate the verses and add this meaning, this metadata, they would go like this:

 He saith unto them, But whom say ye that I am?
 And Simon Peter answered and said, Thou art the Christ, the Son of the living God.
 And Jesus answered and said unto him, Blessed art thou, Simon Barjona: for flesh and blood hath not revealed it unto thee, but my Father which is in heaven.
-And I say also unto thee, That thou art Pebble, and upon this Rock of the statement of faith which you made, I will build my church; and the gates of hell shall not prevail against it.
-And I will give unto thee the keys of the kingdom of heaven: whatsoever thou shalt bind on earth shall be bound in heaven: and whatsoever thou shalt loose on earth shall be loosed in heaven.
+And I say also unto thee, That thou art Pebble, but not on thee but upon the rock of the statement of faith which you made, I will build my church; and the gates of hell shall not prevail against this church, which shall not be a visible church known throughout the world, but rather an underground church which will be persecuted by the visible church ostensibly known as my church, because I'm so mysterious.
+And I will give unto thee, not thee, Pebble, even though I am addressing you and changing the name you were given by your parents and have been known by your entire life, but generically this refers to anyone who makes the statement of faith, the keys of the kingdom of heaven: whatsoever thou (again, the generic thou) shalt bind on earth shall be bound in heaven: and whatsoever thou shalt loose on earth shall be loosed in heaven, which essentially means anyone who binds or looses anything will be bound or loosened without any central authority.

 Adding this interpretation makes Jesus' speech sound incoherent.
 He is speaking to the man, Simon, whom He has just that moment renamed, then we're supposed to believe He makes a digression, which incidentally renders His renaming of Simon irrelevant, and then He continues talking to Simon, now Peter, and telling him He will give to him the keys of the kingdom of heaven.
 This is a ridiculous concept.
 Does it make sense that Jesus played a Greek word game with poor Peter, which he and the other disciples would have been sure to misinterpret?